Skip to main content

 SSA reviews your tax return

-Social Security gets your income data directly from the IRS.
-They use your Modified Adjusted Gross Income (MAGI) from 2 years prior.
+Social Security receives income data directly from the IRS.
+They use your Modified Adjusted Gross Income (MAGI) from 2 years prior — so your 2024 return determines your 2026 IRMAA.

 2